epam/UUI/uui-build/jest/unit-testing-guide.md

     // logs markup to console.
     screen.debug();
     ```
-4. Usage of userEvent vs fireEvent: https://testing-library.com/docs/user-event/intro We don't push to use one or another.<br/>The userEvent simulates full interaction, but it's slower than fireEvent.
-On the other hand, the fireEvent is very fast, but it doesn't resemble the way how user interacts with real page.
+4. Usage of userEvent vs fireEvent: https://testing-library.com/docs/user-event/intro We don't push to use one or another.<br/>The userEvent simulates full interaction, but it's very slow (up to x10 times slower than fireEvent).
+On the other hand, the fireEvent is very fast, but it doesn't fully resemble the way how user interacts with real page.
 Choose wisely.
 5. Use "within" to limit queries to a specific node: https://testing-library.com/docs/dom-testing-library/api-within
 6. Testing appearance & disappearance: https://testing-library.com/docs/guide-disappearance/